-Denethor seldom went lower than the second circle of his city and asked difficult tasks of his captains.
+Denethor seldom went lower than the fifth circle of his city and asked difficult tasks of his captains.
 Something had snapped and it was his Heir who stepped up to fill the need, often in ad hoc council with Hurin and others, and this became more so after he returned from over the river.
 Whatever thoughts Denethor may have had on this growing development, he kept them close.
 Boromir, as ever, would do as he willed.
 But whereas before father and son might have had different approaches toward the same purpose -- whether there should be a bold stroke or subtle, or how resources might be allotted -- now their goals were diverging.

 After many years of bitter toil the Steward had near reached his brittle limit.
 He, Ruling Steward, was used to absolute obedience and seemed to be unwilling to accept the sea change of the war, that it was Mordor -- not Gondor -- setting the terms of engagement.
 It was now Boromir, well practiced in the art of compromise in the pursuit of getting what he wanted from his father, who was the pragmatic voice.
 He accepted the necessity of retreat, where Denethor was want to hold a scrap of land or a wall for pride's sake, Boromir called it, beyond the point of usefulness.
 Their roles had reversed.
 Boromir had chafed in the waiting years, ever prideful, wanting to attack.
 Now every life was precious, and he begrudged every drop of blood that spilled.